hhvm/user-documentation/guides/hhvm/06-experimental-builds/01-introduction.md

 * [Nix packages](./nix-packages.md) are HHVM packages, as nix flake with binary cache, which can be installed from nix package manager on any Linux distribution.
 * [Universal deb packages](./universal-deb-packages.md) are HHVM packages in `deb` format, repacked from the nix packages, which can be installed on any Linux distribution with `apt` and `dpkg` tools.
 * [Universal rpm packages](./universal-rpm-packages.md) are HHVM packages in `rpm` format, repacked from the nix packages, which can be installed on any Linux distribution with a `rpm` tool.
-* [Nix based development environment](./nix-based-development-environment.md) includes instructions to set up command-line shell environments, Visual Studio Code workspaces, and GitHub Codespaces for developing HHVM with dependencies from nix package manager.
+* [Nix based development environment](./nix-based-development-environment.md) includes instructions to set up command-line shell environments, Visual Studio Code workspaces, and development containers for developing HHVM with dependencies from nix package manager.

 All the above packages are built and tested on x86_64 Linux.